FinlyWealth/mds-finly-search/README.md

     # Number of clusters to use
     FAISS_NLIST=100
     ```
-8. Run `make preprocess all` if you want to run all 3 preprocessing scripts including embedding generation.
-Otherwise, skip embedding generation by downloading `embeddings_100k_v2.npz` and only running `make db` and `make faiss`.
+8. Run `make db` and then `make faiss` from the root folder.
+Run `make preprocess all` if you want to run all 3 preprocessing scripts including embedding generation.

 ### Available Makefile Commands
 - `make all`: Runs all preprocessing steps and generates the report